-Riverstone publishes regular analysis on the financing tools, policy shifts, and project structures that shape affordable and attainable housing.
+Riverstone publishes regular analysis on the financing tools, policy shifts, and project structures that shape community and housing development.
 Written by practitioners, for practitioners — and for the municipalities, employers, and community partners who make this work possible.

 Rural America covers nearly three-quarters of the country and is home to 60 million people — yet its housing infrastructure is aging, underfunded, and increasingly out of reach.
 A look at why affordable housing is the foundation rural economies grow on.